gloworm-vision/gloworm-docs/content/docs/software/existing.md

 ## Compile Device Tree

 We'll need to compile our custom device tree first.
+This will tell the Pi which pins we're using for the camera, LEDs, fan, ethernet controller, etc.

 ### Linux